Manaslu Tsum Valley Trek

 You can take in the expansive views of the surrounding peaks and tranquil valleys during the round trip.
 At Mu Gompa, visitors can observe Tibetan Buddhist rituals and interact with monks.

-Once you've had enough time in Mu Gompa, you head back to the 3,320-meter-high Nile to spend the night and recover for the remaining hikes.
+Once you've had enough time in Mu Gompa, you head back to the Nile to spend the night and recover for the remaining hikes.

 You will be fascinated by the genuine Tsum Valley architecture, which features distinctive wooden carvings and stone homes.
 You will arrive at Chumling (2,386 m), where you can enjoy the peaceful ambiance far from the busy hiking routes.